Paterson Plank Road: Bergen County

-Major intersections

 Hudson County

 The road picks up again in Hudson County in Secaucus and designated County Route 681.
 A small riverfront park, Trolley Park is so named for the cars of the Jersey City, Hoboken and Rutherford Electric Railway that passed or terminated there.
 There is a bus park-and-ride in the North End.
 The road travels mostly southward through the residential area until it crosses over NJ 3, and then turns southeast, forming the main street of Secaucus Plaza, the town's medium density central business district.
 The road crosses over Route 3 again, near another park-and-ride.
 It crosses over U.S. Route 1/9 (Tonnelle Ave) in North Bergen and turns sharply southward to parallel it and is even heading south-southwest as it climbs the west side New Jersey Palisades to Transfer Station.
 It then travels southeast through Washington Park creating a border between Union City and Jersey City Heights.